 The Committee meets at least quarterly to review Satisfactory Academic Progress (SAP), professionalism evaluations, and other relevant information available to aid in evaluation of each student.
-In addition to quarterly meetings, the Student Progress and Promotions Committee (SPPC) may be convened on an ad hoc basis to address specific student issues.
-For procedures on students not meeting SAP standards, see above.
+In addition to quarterly meetings, the Student Progress and Promotions Committee may be convened on an ad hoc basis to address specific student issues.
+For procedures on students not meeting SAP standards, see the SAP Policy and PA Student Progressions Policy detailed in the South University Academic Catalog.

 At the conclusion of each quarter, a student in the PA program who does not achieve the minimum standards for academic, clinical, and professional behavior performance for the PA program will be placed on PA program academic, clinical, and/or professional behavior performance warning for the duration of the following quarter.
-The Student

-Progress and Promotions Committee (SPPC), after applying programmatic policy and reviewing the violation of the standards for PA program academic, clinical, and/or professional behavior performance, will render the action to be taken by the Program Director, the Chair of the SPPC.
+The SPPC, after applying programmatic policy and reviewing the violation of the standards for PA program academic, clinical, and/or professional behavior performance, will recommend the action to be taken by the Program Director.